OpenTechStrategies/torque-sites/README.md

 ### Note about csv2wiki

-`csv2wiki` is a substantial program that macfound started out using to populate the whole wiki.
-After moving to torque, nearly all of the `csv2wiki` features having to do with converting a csv to a wiki are ignored in favor of ones that just make adding pages to a wiki convenient.
+`csv2wiki` is a substantial program that we started out using to populate the whole wiki.
+After moving to Torque, we no longer needed most of the `csv2wiki` features having to do with converting CSV rows to wiki pages, and we use just the features that make adding pages to a wiki convenient.

 ### Configuration